 With so many different types of garage door springs and moving parts, it’s not easy to diagnose the problem or know which type of spring you’re dealing with.

 A professional can tell whether the spring is fixable or if it needs to be replaced.
-Fixing a spring yourself that’s beyond repair can result in further damage down the road as well as injury if the door malfunctions.
+Fixing a spring yourself that’s beyond garage door spring repair can result in further damage down the road as well as injury if the door malfunctions.

 Garage Door Springs are Wound Tight

-There’s little room for error when it comes to replacing garage door springs.
+There’s little room for error when it comes to garage door spring installation.
 Not only can a misstep cause even more costly damage, but also injury.

 In order to work, garage door springs are under a lot of tension.
 Even if they’re broken or stretched out, they still have built-up pressure behind them.